The Ambassadors of Death: Plot

-The United Nations Intelligence Taskforce attempts to make contact with the missing Mars Probe Seven and its two astronauts, who lost contact with Earth eight months earlier.
-When the recovery crew returns to earth, it is captured by General Charles Carrington, who has captured the missing astronauts.
-Carrington is now introduced to the Doctor by Sir James Quinlan, the Minister for Technology, as head of the newly formed Space Security Department.
+The United Nations Intelligence Taskforce, alongside Ralph Cornish (Ronald Allen)— Professor and Controller—attempt to make contact with the missing Mars Probe Seven and its two astronauts, who lost contact with Earth eight months earlier.
+When the recovery crew returns to earth, it is captured by General Charles Carrington (John Abineri), also abducting the missing astronauts.
+Carrington is now introduced to the Doctor by Sir James Quinlan (Dallas Cavell), the Minister for Technology, as head of the newly formed Space Security Department.
 Carrington says his actions were to protect the astronauts, as they have been infected with contagious radiation.
 Quinlan states the government did not want the public to become panic-stricken and reveals that Carrington has been acting with government authority.
 The Doctor believes the real astronauts are still in orbit, and that the three space suits contain alien beings.

-An intelligent but ruthless criminal named Reegan engineers the kidnapping of Liz Shaw to aid his own scientist, Lennox, in keeping the aliens alive.
+An intelligent but ruthless criminal named Reegan (William Dysart) engineers the kidnapping of Liz Shaw to aid his own scientist, Lennox (Cyril Shaps), in keeping the aliens alive.
 Reegan sends the creatures to the Space Centre to kill Quinlan.
-Liz helps Lennox escape, and he tries to reach the Brigadier, but Reegan finds and kills him.
+Liz helps Lennox escape, and he tries to reach the Brigadier, but Reegan finds and kills him with a radioactive isotope.

 Cornish is determined to launch another spacecraft to retrieve his astronauts from the Mars Probe capsule in Earth orbit.
-The Doctor volunteers to pilot the rocket himself, but the rocket is taken prisoner by an alien spaceship.
+The Doctor volunteers to pilot the rocket himself, but its safe travel is sabotaged, and nearly kills the Doctor.
+In orbit, the recovery capsule is taken prisoner by an alien spaceship.
 Aboard the craft, an alien being explains the humans are being held pending the safe return of the alien ambassadors, who have been sent to Earth to make peaceful contact with mankind.
+However, the alien being also gives the ultimatum that they will attack should their ambassadors not be freed.
 The Doctor gives his personal guarantee to return the ambassadors safely.

 When the Doctor touches down, he is kidnapped by Reegan, who reunites him with Liz.
-Reegan's paymaster, and the real organiser of the situation, is revealed: General Carrington.
-The General has lured the three aliens to Earth in order to expose them on television and intends to call on the nations of the world to attack them.
-The use of the ambassadors to kill was done simply to arouse public opinion against them.
+Reegan's paymaster, and the real organiser of the conspiracy, is revealed: General Carrington.
+In the previous Mars Probe Six mission, Carrington was one of the crew members; they discovered and made contact with these alien beings.
+Unfortunately, their contact went awry, as the radiation emitted by the creatures is lethal to humans, which killed Carrington's partner.
+Out of a misplaced sense of guilt and duty, The General has lured the three aliens to Earth in order to expose them on television and intends to call on the nations of the world to attack them.
+The use of the ambassadors to kill was done simply to arouse public opinion against them beforehand.

 The Doctor manages to send a radio message, and the Brigadier and UNIT soldiers rescue him and Liz, arresting Reegan.
 They race to the Space Centre, where the Brigadier arrests Carrington.
 The Doctor arranges for Ralph Cornish and Liz to return the ambassadors to their own people so that the three human astronauts can be released.